ever-been/everDoc/src/book/markdown/taskapi.md

 		<version>3.0.0</version>
 	</dependency>

-Tasks, contexts and benchmark must be packaged into a BPK file, which can then be uploaded to the BEEN cluster.
+Tasks, contexts and benchmark must be packaged into a BPK file, which can then be uploaded to the BEEN.
 Each BPK package can contain multiple submittable items and multiple XML descriptors.
 The problem of packaging is made easier by the supplied `bpk-plugin` Maven plugin.
-To preferred way to use it is to add this plugin to the `package` Maven goal in `pom.xml` of the project:
+The preferred way to use it is to add the plugin to the `package` Maven goal in `pom.xml` of the project:

 	<plugin>
 		<groupId>cz.cuni.mff.d3s.been</groupId>